2015 Aksu colliery attack: Attack

 The attack on the coal mine occurred at night.
 The attackers, wielding knives, first attacked security guards before targeting the miners, many of whom were sleeping in their dormitory beds.
 They then stole trucks and rammed police vehicles that had arrived at the scene, before fleeing into the mountains, and reportedly stole firearms from police.
-Chinese media initially reported 16 dead, but according to local sources, at least 50 people were killed, five of whom were police officers.
+Chinese media initially reported 16 dead, but according to local sources, at least 50 people were killed, including five police officers.
 Authorities kept news of the attack from spreading until mid-November, while local media was slow to report on it.
 Some local officials even denied that the attack ever took place.

 Manhunt

 Following the attack, Chinese authorities kept a tight lid on coverage of the coal mine attack, and Baicheng County was locked down.
 The Chinese government launched a manhunt for the attackers lasting 56 days.
 The operation involved helicopters, armored vehicles, and 10,000 people including local volunteers.
 At one point, authorities used flash grenades and tear gas to try to force a number of suspects out of a cliff-side cave and, when this failed, used flamethrowers, forcing them out before gunning them down.

 The manhunt concluded with a total of 28 assailants killed; one member of the group surrendered after being urged to do so by his grandfather according to authorities.
 A senior police official, Memet Tohtinyaz, was reported killed while pursuing the suspects.
 Dilxat Raxit, spokesman for the main exiled group the World Uyghur Congress, claimed that the dead included women and children, though these claims could not be verified.
 According to Xinjiang Daily, the assailants were commanded by a foreign extremist group.